 - Reporting tuition discounts or allowances in the IP as Scholarship and Fellowship Expense.
-(Exclude tuition discounts or allowances from the line item for Scholarship and Fellowship Expense.) - Entering data in thousands of dollars, rather than with the necessary zeros (In the print version, write \$1,270,000, not \$1270.
-In the online version, omit the commas.) - Reporting the financial data for the primary institution and for component units (Report only for the primary institution.)
+(Exclude tuition discounts or allowances from the line item for Scholarship and Fellowship Expense, these discounts are net of revenue.) - Entering data in thousands of dollars, rather than with the necessary zeros.
+(Type 1,270,000, not 1,270.) - Reporting the financial data for the primary institution and for component units.
+(Report only for the primary institution.)